Meet the cast of BBC One’s The Nest - TheNewsTrace

 Mirren Mack performs Kaya

 Who’s Kaya?
-A mysterious eighteen-year-old who’s grown up in a youngsters’s residence and solely lately begun dwelling on her personal, Kaya is bold and hopes to change into an entrepreneur like Dan.
-When she meets his spouse Emily by probability, she is instantly all in favour of the couple’s fertility points, and provides to be their surrogate – for a worth.
+A mysterious eighteen-year-old who’s grown up in a kids’s residence and solely lately begun residing on her personal, Kaya is formidable and hopes to change into an entrepreneur like Dan.
+When she meets his spouse Emily by likelihood, she is straight away concerned about the couple’s fertility points, and provides to be their surrogate – for a worth.

-The place have I seen Mirren Mack earlier than?
-The newcomer has solely starred in a single different on-screen position – as asexual faculty actress Florence in Netflix’s hit teen comedy-drama Intercourse Schooling.

 James Harkness performs James